This is what you can expect in our article on Latino BBQ sauces:

 - Our favorite Latino BBQ sauces: "Tres Chiles" and "Diablo Limonajo"

 The history of Latino BBQ can be traced back to the rich culinary tradition of Latin America.
-This style of BBQ is the result of the fusion of various native ingredients and cooking techniques used in Latin American countries.
+This style of BBQ is the result of the fusion of various indigenous ingredients and cooking techniques used in Latin American countries.

 Where does Latino BBQ come from?